jagregory/abrash-zen-of-asm/src/chapter-07.md

 Next, we're going to look *very* quickly at a MASM operator and a MASM directive.
 As I've said, this is not a book about MASM, but these directives are closely related to the efficient use of segments.

-The `seg` operator returns the segment within which the following symbol (label or variable name) resides.
-In the following code, **seg WordVar` returns the segment `Data**, which is then loaded into ES and used to assume ES to that segment:
+The `seg`{.nasm} operator returns the segment within which the following symbol (label or variable name) resides.
+In the following code, `seg WordVar`{.nasm} returns the segment `Data`{.nasm}, which is then loaded into ES and used to assume ES to that segment:

 ```nasm
 Data  segment